Eduard von Mayer

+Eduard von Mayer (5 June 1873 – 26 December 1960) was a German-born Swiss writer, philosopher, critic, historian and art historian.
+He was the lifelong partner of the artist and writer Elisar von Kupffer and, together with him, developed Clarism, an artistic, philosophical and religious movement.
+Mayer was also an independent author on aesthetics, art history, philosophy and the natural sciences, and played a central role in promoting Clarism and administering the Sanctuarium Artis Elisarion in Minusio, Switzerland.

+Biography

-Early life
+Early Life

-Eduard von Mayer was born in 1873 in Analowo, near Saint Petersburg, the son of Charlotte von Mayer and Dr. Karl von Mayer, a physician and founder of the protestant hospital of Saint Petersburg.
+Eduard von Mayer was born in 1873 in Analowo, near Saint Petersburg, the son and seventh child of Charlotte von Mayer and Dr. Karl von Mayer, a physician and founder of the protestant hospital of Saint Petersburg.
 One of his older sisters was the author Sonia E. Howe.
 He also had an older sister, Jenny de Mayer, who was a Sister of the Russian Red Cross and Protestant missionary, as well as a sister, Dr. Charlotte Olivier (1864-1945), who specialized in the treatment of tuberculosis.

 He was educated by theologians.
 As a child he could speak German, Russian and other foreign languages.

 At 13 von Mayer fell in love with Elisabeth von Stackelberg, but the love was unrequited.
 By the age of 17 he was suicidal and developed a dislike of Christianity.
 In the summer of 1891 he met Elisàr von Kupffer.
 The meeting pushed von Mayer to pursue his interests in theatre and fine arts against his family wishes.